Logging in with two-factor authentication

 - You can copy your current password from Yandex.Key into another app.
 To do this, click next to your password.

 - It makes no sense to save one-time passwords in your browser or anywhere else.
 Even if you don't use a password immediately, it'll stop working very soon.

 Yandex.Key will not verify that the PIN code you enter is correct: it will generate one-time passwords even if you've entered your PIN code incorrectly.
 In this case though, your generated password will also be incorrect and you will not be able to sign in with it.
 To enter the correct PIN code, you just have to exit the app and launch it again.

 Some services (such as the Yandex homepage, Passport, or Mail) allow you to sign in to Yandex by simply pointing your camera at a QR-code.
 Your mobile device must be connected to the internet so that Yandex.Key can communicate with the authentication server.

 To sign in with a QR-code:

-Click on the QR-code icon in the browser.
+Click the QR code icon in the browser.

-If there is no QR icon in the login form, it means that you can only log in to this service with a password.
+If you don't see an icon, it means that you can only log in to this service with a password.
 In this case you can sign in to Passport with a QR code, and then go to the service you want.

-Point your device's camera at the QR-code which is displayed in your browser.
+- Point your device's camera at the QR code displayed in your browser.

 Yandex.Key detects the QR-code and sends your username and one-time password to Yandex.Passport.
 If they pass verification, you will be automatically signed in on your browser.
 If the password sent turns out to be incorrect (for example, as a result of entering the wrong PIN code in Yandex.Key), then the browser will display the standard error message that you entered an incorrect password.